 ‘Legend Of The Blue Sea’ Episode 18: Is This The End For Joon Jae And Shim Cheong?
-[SPOILERS]
+[Spoilers]

 Even so, developments in the series promise that there is still much to discover about the fate of our favorite silver-tailed mermaid and her adorable conman boyfriend as the two may finally decide to call it quits.

-Some clues pointing towards this storyline have been revealed in TLOTBS Episodes 16 and 17 aired last week which earned an impressive 20 percent viewer ratings, as reported by the Korean Herald.
+Some clues pointing towards this storyline have been revealed in TLOTBS Episodes 16 and 17 that aired last week, which earned an impressive 20 percent viewer ratings, as reported by the Korean Herald.

 "The Legend of the Blue Sea" sets record, breaks through 20% https://t.co/q2tjhMeES4 pic.twitter.com/ONZmGJV6jg